norbelcasasmurillo/osticket-prereqs/README.md

 <h2>Installation Steps</h2>

 <p align="center">
-Log into Microsoft Azure and head to the virtual machines tab.
-Click on the + Create Button and press create Azure Virtual Machine.
+Log into Microsoft Azure and head to the virtual machines tab, then click on the + Create Button and press create Azure Virtual Machine.
 </p>
 <p>